-- The Mix on one channel for play channels is available on all HD configurations without restrictions, but it is not available with UHD-4K. - With the XIP rear panel, the connectors C and D cannot be used for discrete SDI monitoring for the play channels cables onto connectors A and B. The monitoring is only possible using the multiviewer.
+- The Mix on one channel for play channels is available on all HD configurations without restrictions, but it is not available with UHD-4K. - When working in SDI with the XIP rear panel, the connectors C and D cannot be used for discrete SDI monitoring for the play channels cables onto connectors A and B. The monitoring is only possible using the multiviewer.